ppetrovtv/pine_script_docs/source/essential/Strategies.rst

 This code is calculated once per bar on the close, but an additional calculation occurs as soon as an order is filled.
 That is why you can see 4 filled orders on every bar: 2 orders on open, 1 order on high and 1 order on low.
-This is backtesting.
-If it were at real-time, orders would be executed on every new tick.
+This is for backtesting.
+In real-time, orders would be executed on every new tick.

 It is also possible to emulate an *order queue*.
 The setting is called